 WASHINGTON: The broadcast lobby is asking for a spectrum inventory once again after previous efforts failed to secure Congressional action.
 Gordon Smith, president and CEO of the National Association of Broadcasters, fired off a letter to co-chairs of the Federal Spectrum Working Group calling for a count.

 “Unfortunately, neither Congress nor the American people have a clear understanding of what spectrum is being used, by whom and for what purpose,” Smith wrote to Reps.
 Doris Matsui (D-Calif.) and Brett Guthrie (R-Ky.), co-chairs of the group.
 “As the government moves forward with broadcast incentive auctions, NAB respectfully requests that Congress be vigilant in safeguarding the rights of our local TV viewers during the process and further suggests that all spectrum license holders be held accountable for their use of valuable airwaves.”

 Earlier this year, Congress authorized the Federal Communications Commission to conduct incentive auctions in which broadcasters would receive a portion of proceeds in return for voluntarily relinquishing spectrum.
 The NAB and other broadcast advocates unsuccessfully pressed for an inventory before that authorization was provided.
-Smith is resurrecting the issue following an article in disputing claims of a “spectrum crisis.”
+Smith is resurrecting the issue following an article in The New York Timesdisputing claims of a “spectrum crisis.”
 The piece cites Martin Cooper, inventor of the cellphone and former vice president of Motorola, and David Isenberg, formerly of AT&T Labs Research, among others who said advanced technologies and new spectrum management methods would avert a shortage.
 However, implementing those strategies is not what wireless companies are after, they said.
-The New York Times

 “Their primary interest is not necessarily in making spectrum available, or in making wireless performance better.
 They want to make money,” the Times quoted Isenberg as saying.